 What distinguishes stock trading from other forms of investment?

 On a statistical average, stocks achieve the highest return compared to other forms of investment.
 The return on an average stock is well above the rate of inflation.
 In the long term, shares yield a better return than an investment in real estate or other securities.
 This makes them particularly suitable for a long-term investment goal such as retirement provision.

 When you buy a share, you are taking a stake in a company.
 The company is owned jointly by all share holders.
 Each share represents a share in the values and profits of the company.
 The shares of a company can rise or fall regardless of the economic situation.
 A good stock can soar even in a weak market, while the paper of a weakening company or one subject to countercyclical effects may well suffer losses despite a general economic boom.
 No direct conclusions can be drawn from the history of a stock as to its future performance.
 A glorious chart over many years may bode well for the future, but a rapidly changing market environment or strategic mistakes by the company’s leaders can also cause a temporary decline in the stock.

 Stocks have proven to be a solid long-term investment.
 When the economy grows, corporate profits rise and so do stock prices.
-Since 1985, the German stock index has gained an average of 9 percent every year.
+Since 1985, the stock index has gained an average of 9 percent every year.
 This figure is unmatched by any other form of investment.